 *Thin Dish Cloth or Paper Towels - Great for picking up paint if you went too heavy and drying off brushes

 * If you feel like you added way to much water or color dab it gently away with your wash cloth

-* Leave white spaces, this is an easy way to give your painting dimension (and you can always fill them in later if you don't like them)
+* Leave white spaces, this is an easy way to give your painting dimension (and you can always fill them in later with a light wash if you don't like them)